30+ years of experience

 Where can I be treated for cancer in Madrid with guarantees?

 At a centre with a multidisciplinary team specialised in complex cancer surgery.
-In Madrid, the Quenet Torrent Institute team operates at Memorial Publio Cordón Hospital, a high-complexity private hospital with robotic operating theatres, advanced surgical oncology protocols and individual rooms designed around recovery.
+In Madrid, the Quenet Torrent Institute team operates at Memorial Publio Cordón Hospital, a high-complexity private hospital with robotic operating theatres, high-complexity surgical oncology protocols and individual rooms designed around recovery.

 Is the hospital private or public?